Paisena/chess-base/readme.md

 (you can ignore the end for now)

 This will allow you to quickly check that your castling, promotion and en passant code is working.

+Chess Movement Assignment 1:
+In this assignment I coded the three movements of king, pawn, and knights.
+I also have added captures for all the given pieces